2023 Most Popular Electrical Engineering Master's Degree Schools in Maryland

 Women make up 24% of the EE majors at the school.

-Out of the 5 schools in Maryland that were part of this year’s ranking, University of Maryland - Baltimore County landed the # 3 spot on the list.
+The in-demand master’s degree programs at University of Maryland - Baltimore County helped the school earn the #3 place on this year’s ranking of the most popular electrical engineering schools in Maryland.
 UMBC is a fairly large public school located in the large suburb of Baltimore.

 Of the 6 students majoring in EE at UMBC, 67% are male and 33% are female.